Dwight Peck's personal website

 Charlie, on a day that would soon decline, weatherwise.
 (Despite it being Lisa's birthday, and the Swiss National Day.)

-mud on the Ammonoosuc trail as most of it is on fairly solid ground.
+mud on the Ammonoosuc trail.
 It's 1 August

 2000 (Lisa's birthday and the Swiss National Day).